Your AI Needs a Name

 The maturity model nobody talks about

 Stage one is chatbots.
-You open a window, ask a question, get an answer.
+You open a window.
+You ask a question.
+You get an answer.
 No memory.
 No context.
-Every conversation starts from zero.
-This is where most people still live.
+Every chat starts from zero.
+Most people still live here.

 Stage two is agents.
 You give an AI a task and some tools.
 It can search the web, write files, call APIs.
 It does things on your behalf.
 This is where the hype is right now.
 Everybody's building agents.

-Stage three is a named assistant.
-One AI that knows your goals, your work, your relationships, your schedule, your preferences.
-Not a tool you pick up when you need it.
-A persistent presence that works proactively, not just reactively.
-This is where the real value lives.
-And almost nobody is here yet.
+Stage three is a named helper.
+One AI that knows your goals, your work, your people, your day, what you like.
+Not a tool you grab when you need it.
+It is there all the time.
+It acts on its own, not just when you ask.
+This is where the real value sits.
+And almost no one is here yet.

 Agents are infrastructure, not the product